Shed Felt Buying Guide

 Which Felt Can Withstand Strong Winds?

-If you live in an area that is exposed to strong winds you probably know that standard shed felts are not up to the job.
-You will need something far more durable, or you will need to replace your shed roof every few months.
+If you live in an area exposed to strong winds, you probably know that standard shed felts are not up to the job.
+You will need something far more durable or replace your shed roof every few months.

-We recommend polyester reinforced felt that has been manufactured specifically for heavy-duty use.
-It is thicker than standard grade shed felt, and like other reinforced products, it has a lifespan of approximately 15 years.
+We recommend polyester-reinforced felt manufactured specifically for heavy-duty use.
+It is thicker than standard-grade shed felt, and like other reinforced products, it has a lifespan of approximately 15 years.
 The thickness of the product makes it more resistant to tearing when battered by heavy winds.

 What Is The Most Durable Shed Felt?